mastertheknife/clickhouse-rpms/README.md

 # 2022 Update:
-I am no longer mainataining this.
-The official RPMs have became good enough, and ARM64 RPMs are available officially.
+I am no longer maintaining this.
+The official RPMs have became good enough, and ARM64 RPMs are now available officially.
 There is pretty much no need for these unofficial RPMs anymore.
 Please use the official RPMs.

 # ClickHouse RPMs for RHEL8\CentOS8